Slow cooked Beef in Beer Stew

 Type of beer

 Now that we live in Ireland I need to be able to make a proper Irish beef stew.
 So really I should be making a proper Guinness beef stew, using Guinness as the beer.
-Maybe next time.
+Having said that, I do now have a recipe for some mini steak and Guinness pies, that may also take your fancy.

 Having said that a real traditional Irish stew would actually use lamb rather than beef.